ixaxaar/pytorch-sublstm/tasks/word_language_model/README.md

-# Word-level language modeling RNN - under development
+# Word-level language modeling RNN

 This example trains a multi-layer RNN (Elman, GRU, LSTM or subLSTM) on a language modeling task.
 By default, the training script uses the PTB dataset, provided.